Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 bnondestructive 1
 ~~~~

-@subsection occt_algorithms_11a_4 Disabling check of the input solids for inverted status
+@subsection occt_algorithms_11a_4 How to disable check of input solids for inverted status

 By default, all input solids are checked for inverted status, i.e. the solids are classified to understand if they are holes in the space (negative volumes) or normal solids (positive volumes).
 The possibility to disable the check of the input solids for inverted status is the advanced option in Boolean Operation component.
-This option can be applied to all Basic operations such as General Fuse, Splitting, Boolean, Section, Maker Volume, Cells building.
+This option can be applied to all Basic operations, such as General Fuse, Splitting, Boolean, Section, Maker Volume and Cells building.
-This option allows avoiding time-consuming classification of the input solids and operate with them as with positive volumes, saving up to 10 percent of time on the cases with big number of input solids.
+This option allows avoiding time-consuming classification of the input solids and processing them in the same way as positive volumes, saving up to 10 percent of time on the cases with a big number of input solids.

 The classification should be disabled only if the user is sure that there are no negative volumes among the input solids, otherwise the result may be invalid.